arwintang/smt-robotics/README.md

-# smt-robotics
+# SMT for Robotics
-Satisfiability Modulo Theories for Robotics
+Performance Guarantee for Robot Mission Using Satisfiability Modulo Theories